UOA-Heart-Mechanics-Research/medtech-heart/assets/data/markdown/heart-main.md

 <p>The heart pumps blood around the body to provide all the organ systems with oxygen and nutrients.</p>

-<p>The ECG trace (top right) represents the electrical waves in the heart that stimulate contraction and generate pressure (middle right) to pump blood.</p>
+<p>The ECG trace represents the electrical waves in the heart that stimulate contraction and generate pressure to pump blood.</p>
 </div>

 ---